Lp-Francois/Cybersecurity/README.md

 >For the hacker, the goal is to get information to prepare the attack

-/!\ If someone if sniffing, he can see in `plaintext` all the messages using telnet, http, etc...
+/!\ If someone is sniffing, he can see in `plaintext` all the messages using telnet, http, etc...

 ### TCP spoofing